microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

   <img width="932" alt="image" src="https://user-images.githubusercontent.com/50298139/224354658-033eaee3-6579-44c2-a522-aa6b01aefaa9.png">

-  k. click on Test, select Manually and provide the value "show top 10 products" in txtPrompt, click Run.
+  k. click on Test, select Manually and make sure "txtPrompt" in selected in *prompt field, click Run.
 It will show "Your flow run successfully started.
 To monitor it, go to the Flow Runs Page."
 Save the flow

 ![image](https://user-images.githubusercontent.com/50298139/224383821-25b8ad3f-668e-4454-a413-aa529606efc5.png)